Tylosaurus: First formal discoveries

 Tylosaurus was the third new genus of mosasaur to be described from North America behind Clidastes and Platecarpus and the first in Kansas.
-The early history of the genus as a taxon was subject to complications spurred by the infamous rivalry between American paleontologists Edward Drinker Cope and Othniel Charles Marsh during the Bone Wars.
-The type specimen was described by Cope in 1869 based on a fragmentary skull measuring nearly 5 ft in length and thirteen vertebrae lent to him by Louis Agassiz of the Harvard Museum of Comparative Zoology.
-The fossil, which remains in the same museum under the catalog number MCZ 4374, was recovered from a deposit of the Niobrara Formation located in the vicinity of Monument Rocks near the Union Pacific Railroad at Fort Hays, Kansas.
-Cope's first publication of the fossil was very brief and was named Macrosaurus proriger, the genus being a preexisting European mosasaur taxon.
+The early history of the genus as a taxon was subject to complications spurred by the infamous rivalry between Edward Drinker Cope and Othniel Charles Marsh during the Bone Wars.
+The type specimen was discovered in the late 1860s by U.S. Army colonel John Butler Conyngham and a certain Mr. Minor in a deposit of the Niobrara Formation located near Monument Rocks, close to the Union Pacific Railroad line at Fort Hays, Kansas.
+The discovery consisted of a partial skull measuring nearly 5 ft in length associated with thirteen vertebrae.
+Acquired by Louis Agassiz during his visit to the Great Plains in August 1868, the specimen has since been catalogued as MCZ 4374.
+After noticing photographs of it at a meeting of the Academy of Natural Sciences of Philadelphia, Cope borrowed the specimen from Agassiz and presented a preliminary description of it in 1869.
+His first publication of the fossil was very brief and was named Macrosaurus proriger, the genus being a preexisting European mosasaur taxon.
 The specific epithet proriger means "prow-bearing", which is in reference to the specimen's unique prow-like elongated rostrum and is derived from the Latin word prōra (prow) and suffix -gero (I bear).
-In 1870, Cope published a more thorough description of MCZ 4374.
-Without explanation, he moved the species into another European genus Liodon and declared his original Macrosaurus proriger a synonym.
+In 1870, Cope published a more thorough description of the type specimen.
+Without explanation, he moved the species into another European genus Liodon and declared his original M. proriger a synonym.